 - Note: This content is under review

-- Interventions that occur earlier in the educational pipeline demonstrate stronger results in increasing applications from underrepresented groups.
+- Implement programs early in the educational pipeline to assure strong results in health career applications from underrepresented groups.

-- For college students, programs should identify participants early in enrollment to help them complete math and science courses with grades strong enough for medical school acceptance.
+- For college students, identify participants early in enrollment to help them complete math and science courses with grades strong enough for medical school acceptance.

-- Connecting students with current physicians, dentists, pharmacists, and medical students who can serve as mentors can encourage medical school entry.
+- Connect students with current physicians, dentists, pharmacists, and medical students who can serve as mentors.

 - Coordinate and share information with various health career recruitment programs in order to reach the overall goal with efficacy.

 - Record data, such as students’ results and growth, diligently in order to identify which program materials are effective and which are not.